PRO-LIFE SCHOLARSHIPS

 What college do I need to attend to qualify for the scholarship?

-The list of eligible schools is expanded upon and updated every year as ADA plants new Dialogue Teams at new campuses.
+The list of eligible schools is expanded upon and updated every year.
 Refer to the eligibility section for the most up to date list.

 What do you mean by “application materials”?